gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ~~~~~~~~~~~
 {: #method-table title="Admitted CoAP Methods on the Group Manager Resources" artwork-align="center"}

+## Signature Verifier

+Just like any candidate group member, a signature verifier provides the Group Manager with an Access Token, as described in {{ssec-token-post}}.
+However, unlike candidate group members, it does not join any OSCORE group, i.e., it does not perform the joining process defined in {{ssec-join-req-sending}}.

+After successfully transferring an Access Token to the Group Manager, a signature verifier is allowed to perform only some operations as non-member of a group, and only for the OSCORE groups specified in the validated Access Token.
+These are the operations specified in {{sec-pub-keys}}, {{sec-gm-pub-key}}, {{sec-verif-data}} and {{sec-retrieve-gnames}}.

+Consistently, in case a node is non-member of the group with group name GROUPNAME and is authorized to be only signature verifier for that group, the Group Manager MUST reply with a 4.03 (Forbidden) error response if that node attempts to access any other endpoint than: /ace-group/GROUPNAME/pub-key; ace-group/GROUPNAME/gm-pub-key; ace-group/GROUPNAME/verif-data; and /ace-group.

 ## Operations Supported by Clients {#client-operations}

 Building on what is defined in {{Section 4.1.1 of I-D.ietf-ace-key-groupcomm}}, and with reference to the resources at the Group Manager newly defined earlier in {{sec-interface-GM}} of this document, it is expected that a Client minimally supports also the following set of operations and corresponding interactions with the Group (REQ12).